 A study published in the British Medical Journal prompted a change in thinking….saturated fats are no longer the villain.
 The study revealed that “Eating a diet with relatively high cholesterol content and eating eggs regularly are not associated with an increased risk of coronary heart disease….”
 Those who avoided butter, a saturated fat, in favour of healthy spread alternatives may indeed have noted a drop in cholesterol levels, but this didn’t necessarily translate into a lower risk of heart disease.

-It is more important to focus on the choosing the right type of dietary fats rather than reducing total fat, as well as a key focus on whole, nutrient dense foods and healthy diet and lifestyle patterns.
+It is more important to focus on choosing the right type of dietary fats rather than reducing total fat, as well as a key focus on whole, nutrient-dense foods and healthy diet and lifestyle patterns.

 However, to ensure you are clear about what we are actually talking about, we must first understand more about cholesterol itself……

 Cholesterol is an important fatty substance, or lipid, essential for our body’s cell membranes and for hormone production.
 It is made in the liver but it can also be found in a number of foods.